 The Fujifilm X-T2 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and October 2017.
 Both the X-T2 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a full frame sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Fujifilm X-T2 and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Sony A7R III.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 and the Sony A7R IIIare of equal size.
 However, the A7R III is markedly heavier (28 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.